 Use Wire Cubbies to Maximize Floor Storage

-If you have a closet for the kids and you want them to help put their clothes away, try these cubby systems.
-You can make them as low as you want and they are very lightweight.
-I have used them several times through the years from college apartments to small apartments.
+If you have a closet for the kids and you want them to help put their clothes away, try these cubby systems (Affiliate Link).
+You can make them as low as you want, and they are very lightweight.
+I have used them several times through the years, from college apartments to small apartments.
 They are easy to assemble and disassemble when needed.
-Below are the kits I found on Amazon (affiliate).
+Below is one of the options from Amazon for the wire cubbies kits (affiliate).
 They come in all different quantities.

 The items that can be stored on them are sweaters, workout gear, small kids' clothing, and toys.
 If you want the items to be hidden, fabric cubby bins work great.

-Use Hanging Clothing Bars for extra space to Hang Clothing.
+Use Hanging Clothing Rods for extra space to Hang Clothing.

-If you only have one bar going all the way around, you can add an extra garment bar to hang another row of clothing.
-This way it will allow for more space in your closet.
+If you only have one rod going all the way around, you can add an extra garment bar to hang another row of clothing.
+This way, it will allow for more space in your closet.

-Safety Tip: Add extra support to your existing wire shelving system to make sure they are screwed into studs.
-The wire shelves may pull out of the wall if they are not properly secured to studs.
-This option of adding space to the closet does add a good amount of weight to the wire shelves.
+Safety Tip: Add extra support to your existing wire shelving (Affiliate Link) system to make sure they are screwed into studs.
+The wire shelves (Affiliate Link) may pull out of the wall if they are not properly secured to studs.
+This option of adding space to the closet does add a good amount of weight to the wire shelves (Affiliate Link).

 I found that the double bar works great for younger kids' clothing.
-And, they can help put stuff away too. =) You can also install another small wire shelve with a bar in the middle of the wall to create the same effect.
-Below are some closet wire organizers I found on Amazon(affiliate).
+And they can help put stuff away, too. =) You can also install another small wire shelve with a bar in the middle of the wall to create the same effect.
+Below is one I found for closet wire rods on Amazon(affiliate).

 Add an Extra Row of Wire Shelving to the Top of the Closet.

 If your ceilings are high, you can add one or two additional wire shelving to store out-of-season clothing or items you do not use often.
-They are out of the way and can be accessed when you need them super easily.
+They are out of the way and can be accessed super easily when you need them.

 Below is an image of one I created when we first moved into our home.
-These shelves were used for luggage storage among other things.
+These shelves (Affiliate Link) were used for luggage storage, among other things.

-By adding these wire shelving accessories, you will be able to store so much more in your closet.
-I hope this post helps you get your closet more organized and assists you to be happier with your space.
-Do you have any affordable hacks for closet organizing you want to share?
+Adding these wire shelving (Affiliate Link) accessories lets you store so much more in your closet.
+I hope this post helps you get your closet more organized and helps you be happier with your space.
+Do you want to share any affordable hacks for closet organizing?
 Please leave a comment below.
 I would love to hear from you.

 i have wire shelving in my closet and appreciate your tips to gain some additional space.